Franz Barten: Operation Barbarossa

 On 15 June, IV.
 Gruppe of JG 51 began transferring east and was located at an airfield named Krzewicze, located approximately 70 km west of Brest-Litovsk.
 On 22 June, German forces launched Operation Barbarossa, the German invasion of the Soviet Union.
 JG 51 was subordinated to II.
 Fliegerkorps (2nd Air Corps), which as part of Luftflotte 2 (Air Fleet 2).
 JG 51 area of operation during Operation Barbarossa was over the right flank of Army Group Center in the combat area of the 2nd Panzer Group as well as the 4th Army.

 On 10 November 1942, Barten was injured when his Messerschmitt Bf 109 F-2 (Werknummer 12878—factory number) aircraft suffered engine failure, forcing him to bail out near Surazh.

+Mediterranean theater

+In May 1943, Barten was transferred to the III.
+Gruppe of Jagdgeschwader 53 (JG 53—53rd Fighter Wing) which was fighting in the Mediterranean theater.
+When Oberleutnant Jürgen Harder, the commander of 7.
+Staffel was banned from flying further combat operations, Barten was given the task of leading the Staffel in the air while Harden was leading from the ground.
+Harder's oldest brother Rolf had been killed in action in April, making Jürgen the last of three brothers.
+According to Luftwaffe regulations at the time, Jürgen had been withdrawn from flying combat operations.
+On 12 July during the Allied invasion of Sicily, Barten claimed a Spitfire fighter shot down 5 km southeast of Ramacca.

 On 13 July 1943, Barten was transferred and appointed Staffelkapitän (squadron leader) of the 9.
-Staffel of Jagdgeschwader 53 (JG 53—53rd Fighter Wing).
-He succeeded Oberleutnant Hans Röhrig who was killed in action that day.
+Staffel of JG 53.
+He succeeded Oberleutnant Hans Roehrig who was killed in action that day.
+In consequence, the task of leading 7.
+Staffel in the air was then passed to Leutnant Walter Hicke.
+On 19 August, the United States Army Air Forces (USAAF) attacked Foggia.
+The Gruppe intercepted the Boeing B-17 Flying Fortress heavy bombers over Montecorvino Rovella.
+In this encounter, III.
+Gruppe pilots claimed six B-17 bombers shot down, including one by Barten near Salerno.